ThreeSixtyGiving/standard/documentation/identifiers.md

 ```

-360Giving asks you to give identifiers to any of the following elements that you include in your data:
+The 360Giving Data Standard asks you to give identifiers to any of the following elements that you include in your data:

 * [Grants](grant-identifier)
 * [Organisations](organisation-identifier);